 We have included a list of useful websites on pages 59-61.
-You can also contact the NALA Freephone 1 800 20 65 or text LEARN to 50050 for help and advice.
+You can also contact the NALA Freephone 1 800 20 20 65 for help and advice.

 Using this Digital Matters guide

 When using technology we also recommend that you are patient!
 Remember not all phones, tablets and computers are the same.
 The icons (little pictures) for an app may be different on your device from what is in this guide.